Last Updated on 03/10/2023

 The strong weather-resistant material is soft and cushioned underfoot and doesn’t risk being damaged by any kind of rough or jagged surface.
 The hollow cutout pattern allows any sand and water to fall through the holes so that you don’t get it on your wetsuit or dry clothes.
 Because it is intended more as a protective floor surface as opposed to a beach changing mat, it is very heavy duty and fairly heavy.
 This means it isn’t the most portable of mats, but if you have a van, it doubles up as a door/shower mat.

-VERDICT: If you were going to use some kind of basin to wash your feet or even shower back at the car, then this rubber matting can be bought in large sizes and cut down to fit inside to basin for drainage.
+VERDICT: If you were going to use some kind of basin to wash your feet or even shower back at the car, then this rubber matting can be bought in large sizes and cut down to fit inside the basin for drainage.

 What Is a Surf Changing Mat?